-Join us for a discussion on the changing landscape of electric storage in Minnesota— from what our grid needs to meet state goals, to adoption benefits and barriers for customers.
+Join us for a discussion on the changing landscape of electric storage in Minnesota— from what our grid needs to meet state greenhouse gas goals, to adoption benefits and barriers for customers.
 While it’s still an evolving industry, many in the energy field are wondering where they fit into storage policies and what decisions to track.
-Connecting all these pieces, this forum will elaborate on relevant energy market changes, policy implications, and what’s next for electric storage in Minnesota.
+Connecting all these pieces, this forum will elaborate on relevant wind and solar market changes, policy implications, and what’s next for electric storage in Minnesota.
 Participants will discuss the gap between the potential and current state of storage development.
 In addition, we will explore differing customer values, policy implications, and what barriers there are to storage development and market participation.
+View the agenda (PDF) »

 Why Electric Storage Matters